wragge/dfat-documents-web/_volumes/volume-19-1950-1959-the-australia-japan-agreement-on-commerce/35-submission-468-to-cabinet-by-mcleay.md

 For these reasons I support the recommendations contained in the attached report, namely:

-(a) The present level of licensing on Japan be extended to provide for an additional import value of 6 million (c.i.f. &amp; e.) per annum only, as from 1st July, 1953.
+(a) The present level of licensing on Japan be extended to provide for an additional import value of 6 million (c.i.f. & e.) per annum only, as from 1st July, 1953.

 (b) Approval be given, in principle, to the idea of continuity in the relaxations in step with relaxations approved by the Government from time to time in regard to the non-Japanese, non- Dollar Budget.

-(c) The items included in the list of authorized imports from Japan and the budgetary ceilings therefore be subject to variation by the Import Budget Committee if, in the opinion of that Committee, circumstances justify any variations within the limits of the total licensing value of 12 million (c.i.f. &amp; e.) per annum.
+(c) The items included in the list of authorized imports from Japan and the budgetary ceilings therefore be subject to variation by the Import Budget Committee if, in the opinion of that Committee, circumstances justify any variations within the limits of the total licensing value of 12 million (c.i.f. & e.) per annum.
 (This is necessary to provide reasonable flexibility in the administration of the controls).
 [2]

  _

 1 The report comprised a version of Document 34, together with a discussion of the mechanics of licensing.